tehboatler/MLShopHelper/README.md

    yarn install
    ```

-## Running in Development Mode
+### Running the App

-To start the app in development mode (with hot reload):
+To start in development mode (with hot reload):
 ```sh
 npm run tauri dev
 # or
 yarn tauri dev
 ```

-## Building for Production (Windows)
+### Building for Production

-To build the app for distribution:
+To build for distribution:
 ```sh
 npm run tauri build
 # or
 yarn tauri build
 ```
-The output can be found in the `src-tauri/target/release/bundle` directory.
+Output is in `src-tauri/target/release/bundle`.

+## Usage Tips
+- **Switch View Modes:** Use the toggle in the title bar or a hotkey to switch between expanded and minimal price history views.
+- **Notifications:** Dismiss notifications by clicking anywhere or pressing Escape.
+- **Calculator Hotkeys:** Use Ctrl+R to reset the scroll probability calculator.
+- **No Fake Data:** All data is real and user-contributed.
+No mock data is ever shown.

 ## Troubleshooting
-- If you encounter errors related to native modules, ensure you have installed the Visual Studio Build Tools with the correct C++ workload.
+- For native module errors, ensure Visual Studio Build Tools are installed with C++ workload.
-- For Rust or Tauri issues, see the [Tauri documentation](https://tauri.app/v2/docs/).
+- For Rust/Tauri issues, see the [Tauri docs](https://tauri.app/v2/docs/).

 ## Project Structure
 - `src/` – React frontend